Calliandra is a shrubby plant that bears extremely ornamental foliage and flowers.

 Avoid heat sources such as radiators.

-Since it is well suited to heat, it grows in pots well.
+Since it is well suited to heat, it grows in pots well, even in the open sun.

 Smart tip about Calliandra